 Last Wednesday at Cheltenham Music Festival saw the world premières of no fewer than four new string quartets, courtesy of the Ligeti Quartet.
 Interestingly, all of them were cast as single-movement structures, though in the case of his String Quartet No. 2, Michael Zev Gordon presented something akin to a swatch book, the work comprising an episodic collection of diverse patterns and hues.
 Mildly engaging, not really containing anything unfamiliar or unconventional, these episodes seemed like short exercises in library music, like the underscore cues for a slightly quirky British drama (think The Camomile Lawn).
 Somewhat lacking in substance and a bit directionless and monotonous in its later stages – some of the ideas were protracted longer than they warranted – it nonetheless had its moments.
 Similarly incidental was Ayanna Witter-Johnson‘s Mento Mood, a pretty, cheerful piece invoking Jamaican mento music.
 In many respects it sounded more like an arrangement than an original composition per se, though there were some nice passages where the material extended beyond the instruments, requiring the quartet to sing and vocalise.

 Much more involving than these was Sarah Rimkus‘ Le Dian, a piece taking inspiration from Gaelic-language musical traditions.
 Rimkus sets up a diatonic world, powered primarily by cycling rising minor thirds, from which the instruments then broke away, led by the cello.
 This established a pattern of harmonic side-steps resulting in nice collisions and ambiguity along the way yet never interrupting the constant flow of the material.
 A later episode, where the rising motif was explored at length, was truly hypnotic.
 The most outstanding of these four new quartets was Bethan Morgan-Williams‘ Ghost Tongues.
 In keeping with the referential aspect that permeated all the pieces, Morgan-Williams’ music appeared to be derived from folk music, though in the most marvellously oblique and obscure way.
-It would be simplistic – no, it would just be plain wrong – to say that the piece was ‘folk-like’, yet at all times there was something about the material that, in ways difficult to articulate or even understand, made an oblique but undeniable connection back to a folk origin.
+It would be simplistic – no, it would just be plain wrong – to say that the piece was ‘folk-like’, yet at all times there was something about the material that, in ways difficult to articulate or even understand, made an indirect but undeniable connection back to a folk origin.
 This fluid, uncanny sense of familiarity was sometimes expressed in exploded form, the music pulled apart into small fragments, before reforming or shifting into a kind of prismatic lyricism, conveying melodies and harmonies as if refracted through the instruments.
 This back-and-forth between poles of extended lines and atomised pizzicatos were mirrored by the work’s expressive scope, Morgan-Williams not afraid to let the music become pensive, even allowing it to fall silent a couple of times.
 Though episodic, it all felt part of the same underlying argument, concluded in a lovely ‘dirty’ major seventh chord, as though a cadence had been forced onto the end.
 A really brilliant piece that i can’t wait to hear again.

 In Cheltenham’s elegant Pump Room on Saturday morning, the Berkeley Ensemble presented a programme of music that only made the already soaring temperature feel even hotter.
 Alongside works by Ravel and Debussy, the concert featured pieces by Kenneth Hesketh and Michael Berkeley.
 Hesketh was represented both as composer and arranger.
 His arrangement of Debussy’s Deux Arabesques avoided the trap of muddying or complicating the original, and while, by necessity, had to sacrifice some of its quicksilver pace, Hesketh managed to preserve the music’s essential lightness of touch, in the second Arabesque even ramping up the cheekiness present in Debussy’s material.
 Hesketh’s more recent arrangement of Debussy’s Les soir illuminés par l’ardeur du charbon – the score of which was only discovered in 2001 – received its first performance; it would have been best placed at the start of the concert as it’s a perfect curtain-raiser, like a palate cleanser, short and beautifully refreshing.